What is a SDGG?

 How much funding has been available?

-This year, the SDGG has $3 million in program funding.
+For FY 2016, the SDGG had $3 million in program funding.
 The maximum grant award amount is $175,000.
 To view a list of awardees, click here.

 For FY 2015, the SDGG had $3 million in program funding.
 The maximum grant award amount is $175,000.
 For a full list of awardees, click here.